antoniocapelo/antoniocapelo.github.com/_posts/2015-06-02-states-post.md

 I totally agree with what's stated on that post so I keep my controllers with minimum business logic, only acting as a ViewModel - glueing data to the template - and some event delegation.

-I also try to follow the [Separation of Concerts principle](http://en.wikipedia.org/wiki/Separation_of_concerns), so I keep the services small and self-contained.
+I also try to follow the [Separation of Concerns principle](http://en.wikipedia.org/wiki/Separation_of_concerns), so I keep the services small and self-contained.
 This way, it's the controller's responsibility to fetch the data from each service the controller depends.

 ### Persisting